 X-ray.
 This test makes pictures of internal tissues, bones, and organs on large sheets of film.
 It uses invisible electromagnetic energy beams.

 CT scan.
 This test shows detailed images of any part of the body, such as the bones, muscles, fat, and organs.
 A CT scan is more detailed than a regular X-ray.
-It uses a combination of X-rays and computer technology to make horizontal images of the body.
+It uses a combination of X-rays and computer technology to make images of the body.

 An inguinal hernia will not heal on its own.
 If you have symptoms or the hernia is growing, you may need surgery.